web-platform-tests/wpt/html/cross-origin-embedder-policy/README.md

     - require-corp-about-srcdoc.https.html
   - spec text: "If response's url's scheme is a local scheme, then set worker global scope's embedder policy to owner's embedder policy." https://html.spec.whatwg.org/multipage/workers.html#run-a-worker
-- test that .crossOriginIsolated is false for dedicated workers. (spec bug confusing shared workers vs dedicated workers?)
+- test that .crossOriginIsolated is true for shared worker with COEP: require-corp
   - spec text: "If worker global scope's embedder policy is "require-corp" and is shared is true, then set agent's agent cluster's cross-origin isolation mode to "logical" or "concrete".
-The one chosen is implementation-defined." https://html.spec.whatwg.org/multipage/workers.html#run-a-worker
+The one chosen is implementation-defined."
+- test that .crossOriginIsolated dedicated workers equals the document's .crossOriginIsolated (with same COEP values)
+  - spec text: "If is shared is false and owner's cross-origin isolated capability is false, then set worker global scope's cross-origin isolated capability to false." https://html.spec.whatwg.org/multipage/workers.html#run-a-worker
 - test that .crossOriginIsolated is false for a data: URL dedicated worker
   - spec text: "If is shared is false and response's url's scheme is "data", then set worker global scope's cross-origin isolated capability to false."